 Norway is an incredibly beautiful country to visit.
 You can find more general information about traveling in Norway in this detailed guide.
-Let‘s have a look at the most beautiful places to visit on your South Norway road trip.
+Let‘s have a look at the most beautiful places to visit on your Southern Norway road trip.
 We divided this guide to following sections: hiking trails, glaciers, waterfalls, viewpoints, cities, and others.

-Hiking trails – South Norway
+Hiking trails – Southern Norway

 Trolltunga – Troll’s tongue